Ironmonkeynuts/Tolkien-MS1/README.md

 - FUTURE-FEATURE-#2
     - Add more external links to websites referenced in this website such as the film franchises and also fan sites to provide traffic to those sites for further experience.

+- FUTURE-FEATURE-#3
+    - After a period of time in which the website has gained significant traffic and following add an interview page on the affect Tolkien has had on people in cultural life.
+These would be direct quotes in response to interview questions.
+Include image of the person at the interview and make refernce to their work in particular work that is a result of the Tolkien influence.

 ## Tools & Technologies Used

 - [![Markdown Builder](https://img.shields.io/badge/Markdown_Builder-grey?logo=markdown&logoColor=000000)](https://tim.2bn.dev/markdown-builder) used to generate README and TESTING templates.